 Widener University hosts a number of options for visiting the campus throughout the year.
 In addition, the School of Engineering offers a number of outreach activities for high school students.
 Please contact Kara Barnard, via e-mail at firstname.lastname@example.org, or by phone at 610-499-4198.

-What are the advantages of attending college at Widener University?
+What are the advantages of attending Widener University?

 Can I do co-op and graduate in 4 years?

 Yes.
 Our optional co-op program is highly recommended and provides qualified students with an opportunity to complete up to 12 months of co-op employment in industry and government agencies and earn their undergraduate degree in just 4 years.
-The Co-op Office has a staff dedicated to connecting students with potential employers to find meaningful engineering jobs in the region and beyond.
+The co-op office has a staff dedicated to connecting students with potential employers to find meaningful engineering jobs in the region and beyond.
 The field of biomedical engineering is experiencing significant expansion.
 The demand for biomedical engineers nationally is expected to grow by a robust 72 percent by 2018, far more than the 16 percent growth forecasted for all professional occupations.

 What can I do now to prepare for the biomedical engineering program at Widener?

 We recommend courses in mathematics, biology, chemistry, and physics, preferably at the honors or AP level.
 Refer the undergraduate catalog for basic curriculum requirements for admission.
 Please visit Admissions for additional information.